BradleyCodeU/bradleycodeu.github.io/_wd/css/colorfultables.md

     - In the first column, Your Name.
 Second column, CEO.
     - In the first column, a friend's name.
 Second column, Treasurer.

-Add "some color" and "style" to these boring tables.
+Next, add "some color" and "style" to these boring tables.
 "Some color" means not black and not white.
 Each "some color" should be a different color.
 These tables should be very colorful and very full of "style".
 Pick fonts from this list of some of the worst fonts of all time:

   - Comic Sans MS
   - Papyrus